ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Heart Failure - Pathophysiology and Diagnosis.md

 	- increase in ventricle mass accompanied by
 		- **cellular level** by myocyte hypertrophy and interstitial fibrosis,
 		- at the **protein level** by alteration in calcium- handling and cytoskeletal function, and
-		- at the molecular level by re- expression of fetal genes
+		- at the **molecular level** by re- expression of fetal genes
+	- impairment in pump function and increased wall stress in the face of systemic vasoconstriction and loss of neurohormonal adaptation (discussed below) can lead to afterload mismatch